 CREATE AND CONFIGURE REGIONAL MANAGER ROLE

 You can define as many roles as you like.
-There is no limitation to title length as well as its content.
+There is no limitation to title length or its content.

-We recommend to keep the size of the title within 20 characters and use alpha numeric characters.
+We recommend keeping the size of the title within 20 characters and using alpha numeric characters.

-When you hit the Plus icon it should show the Add New Role dialog box.
-Here you can type the role name and select the role that will be used to get the list of capabilities.
-In our example we type Regional Manager as Role Name and select Administrator Role for Inherit Caps.
+When you hit the Plus icon, it should show the Add New Role dialog box.
+Here you can type the role name and select the role that will be used to assign the list of capabilities.
+In our example, we type Regional Manager as Role Name and select Administrator Role for Inherit Caps.

-Now, when you created a new role, it is time to uncheck few Capabilities for Regional Manager Role.
-Make sure that you are configuring correct Role.
-You can find it on the top left corner in Access Control page (see screenshot below).
+Now that you have created a new role, it is time to uncheck a few Capabilities for the Regional Manager Role.
+Make sure that you are configuring the correct Role.
+You can find it in the top left corner on the Access Control page (see screenshot below).

-So go to Capability Tab and make sure that Delete Users, Remove Users and Level 10 capabilities are unchecked.
+Now go to the Capability Tab and make sure that Delete Users, Remove Users and Level 10 capabilities are all unchecked.
 It is very important to uncheck the Level 10 capability.
-This way we deprive user from possibility to promote anybody to Administrator Role as well as do not allow to manager other administrators (including yourself).
+By doing this, we deprive users from having the capability to promote anybody to Administrator Role, as well as restricting the ability to manage other administrators (including yourself).

 GIVE REGIONAL MANAGER ACCESS TO AAM FEATURES

-From release 2.5 each AAM page and feature has its own capability assigned to it.
-By default only user with capability Administrator has access to them but you can change this behavior and assign your own capability.
+From the release of 2.5, each AAM page and feature has its own capability assigned to it.
+By default, only users with the Administrator capability have access to them, but you have the option change this behavior and assign your own capability.
 You can do it with ConfigPress.
 Below is the list of all properties that are available from release 2.5: